Skip to main content

 • Pattern Identification: Match requirements to existing patterns for reuse, ensuring consistency, accessibility, and maintainability

-• example of the X close icon design standards
+• Example of the X close icon design standards

-Pattern identification & standard created
+Pattern identification and standard creation

 Technical Integration Approach